neams-th-coe/cardinal/doc/content/tutorials/cht2.md

-Next, the governing equation solved by MOOSE is specified with the `Kernels` block as the [HeatConduction](https://mooseframework.inl.gov/source/kernels/HeatConduction.html) kernel with a uniform volumetric heat source in the pellets with the [BodyForce](https://mooseframework.inl.gov/source/kernels/BodyForce.html) kernel.
+Next, the governing equation solved by MOOSE is specified with the `Kernels` block as the [HeatConduction](https://mooseframework.inl.gov/source/kernels/HeatConduction.html) kernel with a volumetric heat source in the pellets with the [BodyForce](https://mooseframework.inl.gov/source/kernels/BodyForce.html) kernel.
 Notice how we can do math with the file-local variables that were defined at the top of the file, with `${fparse <math statement>}` syntax.